Skip to content

 Practical Applications

-Knowing the absolute humidity is critical for sizing desiccant packs — the desiccant must absorb the actual moisture content of the air trapped inside the package.
+Knowing the absolute humidity is critical for sizing desiccant packs because the desiccant must absorb the actual moisture content of the air trapped inside the package.
 It is also essential for predicting condensation: when warm, humid air (high absolute humidity) meets a cold surface, the excess moisture above the saturation point at the lower temperature condenses out.

 What the Calculator Assumes

-This calculator uses the Magnus-Tetens approximation to determine saturation vapor pressure, which is accurate to within 0.4% for temperatures between −20°C and 50°C. It assumes standard atmospheric pressure (1013.25 hPa) — at higher altitudes or non-standard pressures, absolute humidity values will differ slightly (lower pressure means the same mass of water vapor occupies more volume).
+This calculator uses the Magnus-Tetens approximation to determine saturation vapor pressure, which is accurate to within 0.4% for temperatures between −20°C and 50°C. It assumes standard atmospheric pressure (1013.25 hPa).
+At higher altitudes or non-standard pressures, absolute humidity values will differ slightly (lower pressure means the same mass of water vapor occupies more volume).
 For temperatures below −20°C or above 50°C, the approximation becomes less reliable and specialized formulations (e.g., Wexler-Hyland for sub-zero, IAPWS for high-temperature) should be used.

 Absolute Humidity vs. Relative Humidity vs. Dew Point